-This provides a succinct outline of the key challenges we face, our long-term approach, the outcomes we seek, the types of things we do towards those, and an indication of the measures we use to monitor progress.
+This provides a succinct outline of the key challenges we face and our long term approach to handling them, the outcomes we seek, the types of things we are doing to address them, and an indication of the measures we use to monitor progress.
 We also state what we'll focus on for the next three years.

-The diagram shows the links between the community outcomes, our long-term outcomes and the activities we do towards those
+The diagram shows the links between the community outcomes, our longterm outcomes and the activities we do towards those.